Patrick Wisdom Player Props: Cubs vs. Mets

-The Chicago Cubs and Patrick Wisdom (.393 slugging percentage over his past 10 games, including one homer), battle starting pitcher Kodai Senga and the New York Mets at Wrigley Field, Tuesday at 7:40 PM ET.
+The Chicago Cubs and Patrick Wisdom (.323 slugging percentage over his past 10 games, including one homer), take on starter Kodai Senga and the New York Mets at Wrigley Field, Wednesday at 7:40 PM ET.

-He had a hitless showing in his last game (0-for-1) against the Phillies.
+He is looking to bounce back following he struck out four times in his last game against the Mets.

 Patrick Wisdom Game Info & Props vs. the Mets